jasonmaidev/vocabulous-app/README.md

-## Welcome to Vocabulous
+## Welcome to Voca.Ai aka Vocabulous

-Simple, powerful vocabulary retention for `Mandarin` learners!
+Simple, powerful, Ai-driven vocabulary acquisition and retention for `Mandarin` learners!

+Comes with all of the features that you need, and none that you do not.
+Powered by `GPT-3.5 Turbo`.

 Built for intermediates and advanced learners alike.

 Live app at [https://vocabulous.netlify.app](https://vocabulous.netlify.app).

-For information on the latest app updates and feature releases, see: [Vocabulous Roadmap](https://vocabulous.netlify.app/roadmap).
+For information on the latest app updates and feature releases, see: [Voca Ai Roadmap](https://vocabulous.netlify.app/roadmap).

 ### Closed Beta MVP Access